Drainage, Growing your own, Ponds, landscaping tips, Pest control and many more services and Diy tips.

 This is the way I do it.

-Using a wire brush or preferably a drill with wire brush attachment is the best way to remove rust and flaking paint.
+Using a wire brush or preferably a drill with wire brush attachment is the best way to remove rust and flaking paint when renovating iron work.
 This method of removing rust takes longer than sand-blasting but will completely remove all the rust and loose paint from your wrought iron railings and gates.

 It is important to use good quality wire brush attachments or you will waste a lot of time replacing cheap wire brush attachments.
 Believe me, with this sort of work you get what you pay for!
 The cheap made in China ones are made of china, they break easily.